Tricia Guild

-Tricia Guild OBE (born 1946) is a British designer and the founder and Creative Director of Designers Guild an international home and lifestyle company with a store and showroom on the Kings Road and Marylebone High Street in London, and offices in London with showrooms in Paris, Munich, Stockholm and New York.

-Tricia Guild is known for her fabric and wallpaper collections and her work as a designer and manufacturer on a range of home interior products.
+Patricia Denise Guild OBE (born 1946) is a British designer and the founder and Creative Director of Designers Guild an international home and lifestyle company.
+She is known for her fabric and wallpaper collections and her work as a designer and manufacturer on a range of home interior products.
+She was awarded an OBE for services to interior design in 2008.